margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** luxury, value, purse, price, greed, steal, operation, exchange, attraction, bank

 ## Undergound ##
-Deep undergound, where the soul goes to find respite Burying one's heart in the tunnel beneath the earth's rock, where theres a chamber of dirt supporting a bloom A great treasure lies deep underground, waiting to be mined I can be a fugitive from this hostile earth's existence and live in the subway to freedom
+Deep undergound, where the soul goes to find respite.
+Burying one's heart in the tunnel beneath the earth's rock, where there's a chamber of dirt supporting a bloom.
+A great treasure lies deep underground, waiting to be mined.
+I can be a fugitive from this hostile earth's existence and live in the subway to freedom.

 <br>

 **Word Associations:** mine, treasure, coffin, tunnel, subway, well, crypt, chamber, magma, fugitive

 ## Betrayal ##
-Failing to stay loyal to people
+Failing to stay loyal to people.
-Failing to keep the trust in the relationship
+Failing to keep the trust in the relationship.
-A greatest enemy, someone not capable of looking deeper to understand A manipulator, someone using someone for their own gain Vengeance after being stabbed in the back after trying to trust Alliances to help community, someone like Judas, a traitor
+A greatest enemy, someone not capable of looking deeper to understand.
+A manipulator, someone using someone for their own gain.
+Vengeance after being stabbed in the back after trying to trust.
+Alliances to help community, someone like Judas, a traitor.

 <br>

 **Word Associations:** enemy, turst, spy, manipulation, traitor, vengeance, Judas, stab, alliance, loyalty

 ## Education ##
-Life is continuous education
+Life is continuous education.
-A lesson to learn from everyone someone meets
+A lesson to learn from everyone someone meets.
-A new skill to learn every day
+A new skill to learn every day.
-Constant training, testing, and refining for the purpose of life A larger instituion of improving, and giving
+Constant training, testing, and refining for the purpose of life.
+A larger instituion of improving, and giving.

 <br>

 **Word Associations:** trian, skill, judgment, class, refine, bachelor, test, institution, program, segregate

 ## Stolen ##
-A gem of great price within that feels stolen, trampled upon, violated The good work done stolen, not guarded
+A gem of great price within that feels stolen, trampled upon, violated.
+The good work done stolen, not guarded.
-The dreams ransom, thundered on
+The dreams ransom, thundered on.
-Straight ways made crooked
+Straight ways made crooked.
-The good in human character villainized
+The good in human character villainized.

 <br>

 **Word Associations:** dreams, crook, gem, villian, price, ranson, lurk, thunder, land, guard

 ## Charge ##
-Taking charge of what needs to be accomplished
+Taking charge of what needs to be accomplished.
-In the hour of darkness, the angels spy and conspire to take charge of everything In the moment of guilt-riddenness, fine, thoughts of peace explode and come to the rescue for the plea
+In the hour of darkness, the angels spy and conspire to take charge of everything.
+In the moment of guilt-riddenness, fine, thoughts of peace explode and come to the rescue for the plea.

 <br>

 **Word Associations:** horse, bill, electric, murder, spy, guilt, fine, conspire, plea, explode

 ## Bloom ##
-My heart longs to hide in the deepness of the dirt where the seedling is buried and the roots spread throughout Out of the ripening of this earthgroud plant, this earthground rocks, comes a beatuiful, fresh season filled with bounty, spreading across all the land from a small beginning, springing to a full flower, touching all the points of the land, the country, the earth with love everything else is plucked out and flows out like honey
+My heart longs to hide in the deepness of the dirt where the seedling is buried and the roots spread throughout.
+Out of the ripening of this earthgroud plant, this earthground rocks, comes a beatuiful, fresh season filled with bounty, spreading across all the land from a small beginning, springing to a full flower, touching all the points of the land, the country, the earth with love everything else is plucked out and flows out like honey.

 <br>

 **Word Associations:** flower, complexion, spring, beauty, fresh, love, sesaon, honey, pluck, ripe

 ## Color ##
-All of the colors of the rainbow reflected thorugh everything in our world Many shades - red, green, pink, orange, yellow, purple A vision that includes: red apples, trucks, pink gums, orange crayons, black window frames, purple TVs, yellow dentures
+All of the colors of the rainbow reflected thorugh everything in our world.
+Many shades - red, green, pink, orange, yellow, purple.
+A vision that includes:
+red apples, trucks,
+pink gums,
+orange crayons,
+black window frames,
+purple TVs,
+yellow dentures.
-All the race, many nationalities, and countires colors and tones, all original such great contrast in everything we do with the light bouncing off of us in original ways we are all part of this great photo
+All the race, many nationalities, and countires colors and tones, all original.
+Such great contrast in everything we do with the light bouncing off of us in original ways.
+We are all part of this great photo.

 <br>

 **Word Associations:** shade, vision, race, selective, tone, insignia, rainbow, contrast, photo, light

 ## Details ##
-The devil is in the details
+The devil is in the details.
-Details matter
+Details matter.
-Perceiving them, working with them thoroughly
+Perceiving them, working with them thoroughly.
-Small, specific facts and observations carry weight in building up to the whole They aren't mundane
+Small, specific facts and observations carry weight in building up to the whole.
+They aren't mundane .
-They are personal parts of the outline
+They are personal parts of the outline.
-They matter to the diary, the biography, the whole travel
+They matter to the diary, the biography, the whole travel.

 <br>

 **Word Associations:** small, diary, biography, outline, whole, fact, specific, mundane, travel, personal

 ## Culture ##
-Ways of living and behaving that belong to a group people share these ways through assimilation There are stereotypes based on assimilations
+Ways of living and behaving that belong to a group people share these ways through assimilation.
+There are stereotypes based on assimilations.
-Over time through civilizatio, values, and characters develop Maps show how cultures weave through the world in different places Art is an expression
+Over time through civilization, values, and characters develop.
+Maps show how cultures weave through the world in different places.
+Art is an expression.

 <br>

 **Word Associations:** art, map, bacteria, build, assimilate, civilization, lifestyle, stereotype, value, character

 ## Comedy ##
-The breakdown, the reaction is so ridiculous, it's like slapstick comedy, giving people a reason to laugh It's so out of the ordinary, it's tragic, and staged It's such a strong gag, that someone must satirize and turn humanity's vices into high art Drama in humanity becomes showtime in no time
+The breakdown, the reaction is so ridiculous, it's like slapstick comedy, giving people a reason to laugh.
+It's so out of the ordinary, it's tragic, and staged.
+It's such a strong gag, that someone must satirize and turn humanity's vices into high art.
+Drama in humanity becomes showtime in no time.
-A direct sketch of everything comical in every day life
+A direct sketch of everything comical in every day life.

 <br>

 **Word Associations:** sketch, showtime, direct, laugh, satire, gag, tragic, art, drama, stage

 ## Symbol ##
-A representation for something to be known, and understood A sign signaling a missing puzzle piece
+A representation for something to be known, and understood.
+A sign signaling a missing puzzle piece.
-A pictograph of an idea with meaningful importance
+A pictograph of an idea with meaningful importance.
-A code expressing metaphors, and constellations
+A code expressing metaphors, and constellations.

 <br>